 Historically, Lily Point was a summer fishing encampment for several Coast Salish tribes who used reef nets to fish the sockeye run.
 Later, the Alaska Packers Association Cannery built giant fish traps off the Lily Point reef, canning millions of salmon until the traps were outlawed in 1934.

 The northeast corner of the Point is home to Maple Beach.
-During summer low tides, Maple Beach offers acres of tide flats where families set up camp and spend the day splashing in the warm water, clamming, crabbing, beachcombing, or zipping along on skimboards.
+During summer low tides, Maple Beach offers acres of tide flats where families set up camp and spend the day splashing in the warm water, clamming, crabbing, beachcombing, or zipping along on skim boards.
 On an incoming tide on a hot summer day, the water temperature can reach the mid-80s.

 In the northwest corner, Monument Park houses a trail down to the beach.
-While parts of the trail is steep, the beach is worth the hike.
+While parts of the trail are steep, the beach is worth the hike.
 The end of the hike offers a place on the beach that is quiet and secluded, with acres of tide flats at low tide.
 These tide flats are a popular hunting ground for great blue heron, making this beach the perfect spot to observe nature on a sunny afternoon.

 The sigh Point Roberts inspires in visitors is a gift that keeps on giving – inhale that luxuriously fresh sea air, and let the sigh take over again and again.

-For more information, visit pointrobertsnow.com.
+For more information, visit

-Point Roberts Kids Corner
+Point Roberts Library

 Fun and Free: Beachcombing at Maple Beach